10 lipstick colours that will make your teeth look whiter and 4 that might not!

 Yes, really!
 For the same reason that blue-bases make your teeth appear whiter, turquoise does too.
 You’ll find turquoise in mainly nude shades.
 Team with moisturising lipsticks that shimmer slightly as the flash of iridescence will light up your complexion making your teeth appear whiter.
 The combination of nude and turquoise will suit all skin tones.

 A dark purple shade is especially flattering for darker skin tones and immediately adds a cool elegance to any look.
 Plus, of course, it will brighten teeth.
+It definitely answers to the question of what colour lipstick makes teeth look whiter.

 It’s trickier to find lighter pinks that keep teeth looking white than it is with reds, because they don’t have the dark contrast to make teeth shine.
 If you prefer softer pinks, look for a version that has a berry-hue to brighten up your smile.